 When investing in a generator as large as this one, you want to see how it compares to the competition.

 We are going to look at how well the DuroMax XP12000E compares to the Pulsar Products 10000W generator we have previously reviewed here.

-This is an obvious winner for the Duromax as it it rated for 12,000 watts, however, the dual fuel capabilities of the Pulsar generator may make up for the lower power rating.
+This is an obvious winner for the Duromax as it is rated for 12,000 watts.
+However, the dual-fuel capabilities of the Pulsar generator may make up for the lower power rating.

 When comparing the power outlets, the winner will be determined by the end user’s goal of what they need to power.
 The DuroMax does offer an extra AC 120V 30A plug whereas the Pulsar generator offers 2 more GFCI outlets.

 Comparing the DuroMax to a generator that puts out a little more power should even out the playing fields, however, the DuroMax still outshines in some areas.